Worldclear chasing $4m after employee Richard Whitham allegedly leaves country

 A High Court judge has placed a freezing order over bank accounts of the employee, Richard Whitham, and a company he directs has been put into interim liquidation.

-Neither Whitham nor a representative of the company were in court to challenge the bid for the freezing order and interim liquidation or to respond to any allegations.
+Neither Whitham nor a representative of the company were in court to challenge the bid for the freezing order and interim liquidation however Whitham has denied the allegations and says he is on a family holiday and hopes to return to New Zealand this week.

 Hamilton's Worldclear, set up in 2014 by former financial adviser David Hillary, provides foreign exchange and payment services to its customers.